 Unfortunately, we don’t automatically start out with a good credit score, and it isn’t something we can build overnight.
-That’s why working on it before you need it is a smart way to get ahead!
+That’s why working on it as soon as you can is smart and forward-thinking.

 - Payment history: A long history of on-time loan and credit card payments will help you get a better score.
 If you miss a payment, you can expect your score to take a hit.

 - Credit utilization: This is how much of your available credit is being used.
-For example, if you have a $1,000 credit limit and you have a $500 credit card balance, your credit utilization is 50%.
-A high utilization can signal to borrowers that you might be overstretched and unable to repay what you’ve currently borrowed.
-Experts recommend keeping your credit utilization below 30%.
+A high utilization, or heavy credit usage, can signal to borrowers that you might be overstretched and unable to repay what you’ve currently borrowed.

-- Inquiry: Each time a potential creditor checks your credit history (a “hard” inquiry), your score will drop a few points.
+- Credit Inquiries: Each time a potential creditor checks your credit history (a “hard” inquiry), your score will drop a few points.
 Don’t worry, it will recover.
 But you’ll want to avoid applying for too many things at once and having too many hard inquiries on your account.
-If you’re not sure if applying for something will affect your credit score, check to see if the creditor is going to do a hard or a soft inquiry.

-- Types of credit: Having more than one type of credit can help to boost your score over the long-term.
-For example, a credit card and student loan that you pay on-time can help.
-When you’re just getting started with building your credit history, you may just have one type of credit, but eventually, that will likely grow.
+- Types of credit: Having more than one type of credit can help boost your score over the long term.
+When you’re just getting started, you may just have one type of credit, but eventually, that will likely grow.

 Now that you know what’s important for a good credit score, it’s time to start building it!
 Here are 5 tips you can work into the beginning of your credit journey.

-- Secured card: Another option for getting a credit card without a credit history is to get a secured credit card.
-With a secured credit card, you’re required to make a deposit that is held as collateral.
-That means you will need to save money before you’re able to apply for a secured card.
+- A secured card: With a secured credit card, you’re required to make a deposit that is held as collateral.
 For example, for a secured credit card with a $500 limit, you’d need to make a $500 deposit before using the secured card.
 That way, if you’re unable to pay your outstanding balance, the credit card company can keep that deposit.

-- Chime Credit Builder: Chime’s new Credit Builder card is a no fee, 0% APR secured credit card that helps you build your credit.
-Each month, Chime reports payments to the major credit bureaus so everyday purchases like gas, groceries, bills, and subscriptions can all count towards your credit score.
-You can join Chime’s Credit Builder waitlist here.
-Unlike traditional secured credit cards, Credit Builder does not check your credit at application and has no minimum security deposit.
+- Chime Credit Builder: Chime’s Credit Builder card is a no fee, 0% APR (annual percentage rate) secured credit card that helps you build your credit.
+Each month, Chime reports payments to the major credit bureaus.
+That means everyday purchases like gas, groceries, bills, and subscriptions can all count towards your credit score.

 - Co-sign: If you have someone who is willing to co-sign on a credit card with you, that can help you get approved without having credit yourself.
-When someone co-signs a credit card with you, you are the primary cardholder and can use the card to make purchases and are required to make payments when they’re due.
-However, it’s important that you both know the responsibilities that come with being a co-signer.
-If you aren’t able to make a payment, your co-signer is responsible for the unpaid balance.
-If the credit card doesn’t get paid, you could both see your credit scores drop.
+When someone co-signs a credit card with you, you are the primary cardholder.
+But, the cosigner shares responsibilities, and missed payments could cause their credit score to drop too.

-Note: Interest charges and fees on a credit card can add up quickly so if you miss payments you might not only hurt your credit score, you could also find yourself paying a lot in fees.
+Note: Interest charges and fees on a credit card can add up quickly, so if you miss payments you might not only hurt your credit score, but you could also find yourself paying a lot in fees.

 With Experian Boost, you can get credit on your credit report for paying these bills.
 That means you can help build your credit history just by doing what you normally do.
 Not all lenders will use credit score information that includes data from Experian Boost, though, so you’ll want to make sure you take the other steps included in this article, too.